code-hunger/MSc-Notes/Financial Maths Basics.typ

 transforms.
 ]

+In fact, can we rewrite the RHS in terms of portfolio value then?

 Also notice that $tS^0$ is constant, so trivially $H martra tS^j = 0$ and the condition on the right side matters only for $j>0$.
 This is why in the proof in the book, instead of self-financing strategies, they consider predictable processes in $RR^d$ (and not $RR^(d+1)$).
 But I find this